aomega08/terracop/README.md

     $ terracop --state path/to/state/file

-Terracop can (will) parse also terraform plan files, in order to report potential issues before you apply the plan and make the problem permanent.
+Terracop can also parse terraform plan files, in order to report potential issues before you apply the plan and persist the problem.
 Eg:

     $ terraform plan -out tfplan
     $ terracop --plan tfplan